Yeshh45/House-Prices---Advanced-Regression-Techniques/README.md

 **House-Prices---Advanced-Regression-Techniques**
-Here is a sample README file for your project, based on the provided notebook.
-You can customize it further according to your preferences.

 **House Prices Prediction in Iowa**

 This project is a submission for the Kaggle competition "House Prices: Advanced Regression Techniques."
 The goal is to predict the final price of each home in Ames, Iowa.